raspberrypilearning/build-first-robot/README.md

 Creative Commons Attribution 4.0 International Licence

-Build your First Robot by the Raspberry Pi Foundation is licensed under a Creative Commons Attribution 4.0 International Licence.
+Build your First Robot by [Brian Corteil](https://github.com/Corteil/RaspberryPiBot) and the Raspberry Pi Foundation is licensed under a Creative Commons Attribution 4.0 International Licence.

 Based on a work at https://github.com/raspberrypilearning/build-first-robot